Hummus is a traditional Middle Eastern dish. My Hummus for Glycemic Control recipe has a secret ingredient.

-- Chickpeas are very rich in manganese, iron, copper, phosphorus and magnesium.
-To make these minerals bioavailable, I recommend using dry beans and soaking them in water overnight before cooking.
-This also ensures improved digestibility.
+- First, chickpeas are very rich in manganese, iron, copper, phosphorus and magnesium.
+To make these minerals bioavailable, I recommend soaking dry chickpeas in water overnight before cooking them.
+Soaking will also make them easier to digest

-- Chickpeas are very rich in fiber, which is needed for proper elimination of toxins and for the health of our gut microflora.
+- Second, they are high in fiber, which is needed for proper elimination of toxins and for our gut health.

 The second biggest ingredient in the recipe is tahini paste made with sesame seeds.
-Tahini is very rich in many of the same minerals as chickpeas, and especially manganese.
-Manganese was found to mimic insulin in the body and has the potential to improve blood sugar regulation.
-Deficiency in manganese, magnesium and copper is associated with insulin resistance and metabolic syndrome.
+Tahini is very rich in many minerals, especially manganese.
+Because manganese can mimic insulin in the body, it has the potential to improve blood sugar regulation.
+In addition, deficiency in manganese, magnesium and copper is associated with insulin resistance and metabolic syndrome.